 If you’ve visited the National Museum of American History in the last century, you may have seen one of its most prized artifacts: The original star-spangled banner—the one that Americans raised at Fort McHenry to celebrate their victory over the British in the War of 1812.

-It's sort of romantic, this idea that little bits of blue jeans worn by the American people might be embedded in the flag itself, which is probably why so many people believed it.
+It’s sort of romantic, this idea that little bits of blue jeans worn by the American people might be embedded in the flag itself.
+That’s probably why so many people believed the story.

 “But it was never proven to be blue-jean dust,” said Suzanne Thomassen-Krauss, chief conservator of the most recent Star-Spangled Banner Preservation Project.
 “It’s been a persistent myth from the ’70s.
 When we examined some of the fibrous debris of the flag, we did find blue cotton fibers.
 However, we found even more white cotton fibers, so it could have been from anything—not just blue jeans.
 And the amount of blue fibers compared to the white fibers was very, very low.”